ryanburgess/inclusion/README.md

  * [Why the Most Common Diversity Programs Don't Work](https://hbr.org/video/5108682441001/why-the-most-common-diversity-programs-dont-work) - The video helps share common mistakes that diversity programs make.
  * [Why Diversity Is More Important Than Meritocracy: Quotas, Talent, Wall Street](https://www.youtube.com/watch?v=78yqUylmC_o) - Some interesting points on why we need to rethink our approach on improving diversity
  * [We Power Tech: Everyday Actions to Be a Better Ally](https://www.youtube.com/watch?v=bKHGeYPCifw&feature=youtu.be&t=266) - A good conference talk about how to be a better ally
+ * [Brene Brown: The Anatomy of Trust](https://brenebrown.com/videos/anatomy-trust-video/) - This is an excellent talk on building and retaining trust

 ## Podcasts